ACC 2102 Intermediate Accounting II

 Prereqs: ACC 2101

-- Apply time value of money concepts to relevant accounting transactions.
+- Concept of time value of money - Apply time value of money concepts to relevant accounting transactions.

-- Prepare an Income Statement including earnings per share, the Balance Sheet, Statement of Cash Flows and the appropriate statement of owner's equity in good form according to GAAP emphasizing the reporting of non-current assets, liabilities and stockholder's equity.
+- Financial statements - Prepare an Income Statement including earnings per share, the Balance Sheet, Statement of Cash Flows and the appropriate statement of owner's equity in good form according to GAAP emphasizing the reporting of non-current assets, liabilities and stockholder's equity.

 Credit Hours: 3